flawil-beavers/Future-Engineers_2025/README.md

 <details><summary><span style="font-size:1.4em; font-weight:700;">Step 2 – Base Plate and Drive Assembly</span></summary>

 Take the printed **[base plate](./CAD/Seperate%20Parts/Base.3mf)** and begin by mounting the two **motors**.
-The **drive motor** is positioned in the center and secured with [DC motor cover](./CAD/Seperate%20Parts/DC%20motor%20cover.3mf).
+The **drive motor** is positioned in the center and secured with the [DC motor cover](./CAD/Seperate%20Parts/DC%20motor%20cover.3mf).
 Place a **coupling** between the motor shaft and the **LEGO axle** – we recommend a **metal coupling**, though [Shaft](./CAD/Seperate%20Parts/Shaft.3mf) can also be used.

-Next, install the [Gearbox back](./CAD/Seperate%20Parts/Gearbox%20back.3mf) as well as the [Gerbox front](./CAD/Seperate%20Parts/Gerbox%20front.3mf) and [Gearbox front inset](./CAD/Seperate%20Parts/Gearbox%20front%20inset.3mf) on the base plate.
+Next, install the [Gearbox back](./CAD/Seperate%20Parts/Gearbox%20back.3mf) as well as the [Gearbox front](./CAD/Seperate%20Parts/Gerbox%20front.3mf) and [Gearbox front inset](./CAD/Seperate%20Parts/Gearbox%20front%20inset.3mf) on the base plate.
 Attach the **servo motor** using [Servo shaft](./CAD/Seperate%20Parts/Servo%20shaft.3mf) + [Servo shaft lego](./CAD/Seperate%20Parts/Servo%20shaft%20lego.3mf) and ensure all fasteners are tight.

 Route the **motor cables to the side**, so they remain accessible later.